Office of the Dean of Students

 The Leadership and Ethics Institute (LEI) in the Office of the Dean of Students engages students in transformative leadership development opportunities.
 LEI serves all students, regardless of a person’s major, class standing, experience, or background.
 LEI provides programs, resources and experiences so any student can have the opportunity to realize their potential as a leader on campus, in the community, and over the course of their career.

 Legal Services for Students

-Legal Services for Students provides advice, representation, access to mediation, and other services to students with legal concerns.
+Legal Services for Students provides high quality and confidential advice and guidance to students with legal concerns.
 The area also offers seminars, workshops, and presentations to student groups and classes to educate students about legal issues before conflicts arise.
 A free notarization service is also available to all registered students during normal business hours.